 Why use Handbrake?

-Load video your file.
-A browse window should have automatically opened for you to select your source video file (or DVD) or just click the Source button.
+- Load your video file.
+A file browser window should have automatically opened for you to select your source video file (or DVD).
+If not, click the Open Source button.

 - Select the file you want to compress and click Open.